Finding a good toy for a 3-year-old can be a bit tough because while they’re no longer toddlers, they’re also not quite big-kids yet. The

 16 Walkie Talkies

-For a little back-and-forth talking outdoors or some epic taunting during hide-and-go-seek, a set of walkie talkies makes for a great present.
-This set is available in a variety of colors and has a range up to one mile.
-The best part is that these walkie talkies will continue to be loved as they get older, too.
+Whether they use them for some silly back-and-forth talking while playing outside or for some epic taunting during a competitive game of hide-and-go-seek, a set of walkie talkies makes for a great present for kids of any age.
+These are available in a wide variety of colors, have a range of up to one mile, can change channels for better sound quality, and even have a parental locking option.
+The best part is that walkie talkies are one of those toys that kids continue to love as they get older, so they won’t be quickly tossed aside and forgotten.

 17 Building Bath Pipes